 Midwest Dairy Quick Facts:

-- We represent 8,000 dairy farm families to 38 million consumers in 10 Midwest states, including Minnesota, North Dakota, South Dakota, Nebraska, Iowa, Illinois, Missouri, Kansas, Arkansas and eastern Oklahoma.
+- We represent more than 7,000 dairy farm families to 38 million consumers in 10 Midwest states, including Minnesota, North Dakota, South Dakota, Nebraska, Iowa, Illinois, Missouri, Kansas, Arkansas and eastern Oklahoma.

 - Midwest Dairy Council is an affiliate of the National Dairy Council, which has been dedicated to nutrition research, education and communication since 1915.

 - There are 26 billion pounds of milk produced annually in our 10 states.
 That is 12 percent of total U.S. milk production.

 - Dairy farmers in the Midwest invest 15 cents for every 100 pounds of milk they sell.
 Midwest Dairy receives 10 cents of this mandatory funding for regional programs.
 The remaining five cents goes to the National Dairy Board to fund national promotional, research and export programs carried out by Dairy Management Inc.